 - The Walk to The Mall of The Emirates: 30 AED (7,5 EUR)

 Good to know: Many hotels offer their own ‘taxi’ service.
 Hotel taxis are usually 25-40% more expensive than a regular taxi.
+Private airport transfers that you can book online are also much cheaper than what the hotels charge you.

 The fastest way to travel big distances in Dubai is the metro.
 It’s easy, it’s efficient, and the trains run every couple of minutes.
 Disadvantages are the location of the metro stations (depending on where you are staying), and the long waiting times at the ticket booths.